Welcome to Silent Hill: 15 Years Later, It’s Worth Revisiting

 Pretty much the first thing Silent Hill does is use its camera to fuck with you.

-As Harry Mason darts down a foggy, jaggy alley filled with rough, ugly Playstation textures, the game does something altogether brilliant — it pivots its camera down, through exposed pipes and past loose boards, bringing Harry forward into the player’s vantage, rather than away, showing where Harry’s going.
+As Harry Mason darts down a foggy, jaggy alley filled with rough, ugly Playstation textures, the game does something altogether brilliant — it pivots its camera down, through exposed pipes and past loose boards, bringing Harry forward into the player’s vantage, rather than sending him away to show where Harry’s going.

 Silent Hill will do this throughout its runtime, and its devilish use of camera remains impressive and frightening, even 15 years after its release.
 It also sets the game apart from Resident Evil, its survival-horror counterpart series of the late 1990s.
 Resident Evil might be prettier with its pre-rendered backgrounds, but Silent Hill is smarter; its moving camera feels alive and menacing, deliberately positioning itself to make your life shorter.